drewish/multivac/_posts/2015-08-13-advice-to-bootcamp-grads.md

 layout: post
 title: Hiring advice for dev bootcamp students
 ---
 Back in early April Recurly announced that we were opening a [new office in Boulder](https://recurly.com/press/recurly-expands-to-colorado-opening-new-boulder-colorado-office/).
-Since then we've hired eight people, four of whom are developers.
+Since then we've hired nine people, five of whom are developers.
 I've gotten hands on experience with many aspects of recruiting: from passing out business cards at meetups, to phone screens, and technical interviews.

 Quite a few of the folks I've met are recent graduates from programs like [gSchool](http://www.galvanize.com/) and [Turing](http://turing.io/).
 As I've looked through their resumes and projects, I've noticed some common shortcomings and wanted to offer a few thoughts on how to address them.
 Hopefully it can help folks in these programs find their first developer role.